dsibilly/yewdar/backgrounds.md

 ### Artist

 As the precocious child chases an enchanting butterfly, so do you seek ever after beauty.
 It may take a specific shape or many, but whether a poem, song, sculpture or painting, bringing beauty into the world drives you ever on.
 You may have apprenticed with another artist, in a studio with other aspiring creatives, or maybe you simply have exceptional natural talent.
 Regardless, you likely specialize in a particular style of art, and you must determine how to make your living from it.

-### Chieftan/Matriarch

-By birth, selection or rite of challenge, you lead \(or once led\) a sept of orc clanfolk.
-Many fists of warriors answer your call, and you are yourself a fierce combatant.
-While the sept serves you, you also serve the sept, and when a threat arises you may be called upon to leave your people and deal with it.

 ### Criminal